iExecBlockchainComputing/iexec-dapps-registry/README.md

 #Roadmap

- * Implement the three mentioned use cases

- * Research how parameters could be passed and returned in the cheapest way

- * Benchmark starting at which level of complexity calling iexecSublit is cheaper then calculating everything on-chain

- * Research how to ensure that all functions are side-effect free

- * Document the existing API so that it can be used and extended by other people

-Version 1.0:
+Release 1.0:
-* The three mentioned use-cases can be called with one string parameter from smart contracts.
+* All Haskell code can be called with one string parameter from smart contracts.

-Version 2.0:
+Release 2.0:
 * The parameter wrapping (eg. from uint array to string) is done in a wrapper smart contract or possibly directly in the iexecSubmit function.

-Version 3.0:
+Release 3.0:
-* Additional Haskell functions are available if they are guaranteed to be save.
+* Haskell code is only run when it is ensured that is side-effect free

+Release 4.0:
+* Documentation and communicating the API to the community

 ##Component diagram

+Offchain-app

+Input: Haskell code as string, or any solidity data types + haskell code as string

+Output: String

 Wrapper Smart Contract

 Wraps the solidity variables and the code-string to the full code-string and converts the haskell string output into the proper format in the callback function.

-Offchain-app

-Input: Haskell code as string, or any solidity data types + haskell code as string
-output: string

 ##Sequential diagram of the solution